Our Core Philosophies & Beliefs

 We honor the Warrior, who brings us strength when we are vulnerable, challenging injustice and preventing abuse with shield, sword, and strategy.

-We honor the Androgyne, who offers balance in a mad world and embodies the flow that defies duality.
+We honor the Androgyne (or Liberator), who offers balance in a mad world and embodies the flow that defies duality.

-We honor the Shaman, who delivers gnosis from between the seen and unseen and gives witness to queer power that once was lost.
+We honor the Shaman (or Mystic), who delivers gnosis from between the seen and unseen and gives witness to queer power that once was lost.

 We honor the Elder, who shepherds us towards wisdom and thought, sharing the spirit of calm reflection and sage advice.

 Our gods are newly revealed to us, and we learn more through our interactions with them and sharing of knowledge between one another.

 One recent change is the names or titles that we use for at least two of the divinities when working in community.
 Our Seattle Temple has been inspired towards change in referring to the Liberator and the Mystic.
 The Fellowship holds that the divine has many names and many faces and this change is a reflection of that belief as well as our continuing ethic of emergent revelation.

 A very core mystery of our queer experience is that of self-transformation and the heart-fires that we hold and allow to burn bright.
 In this tradition we know this as the flame of the Phoenix; the power to transform and regenerate.

 This flame resides in the heart of each of us and connects us all in a shining web of light.
 This light is the Phoenix, the Bennu Bird, who is integral to the work of our Order.
 The Phoenix is the spirit of our community; our Fellowship given consciousness.
 It is the Phoenix that we pay homage to when we say Ta Kya Te or celebrate in community.